libsdl-org/sdlwiki/SDL3/SDL_GetProperty.md

 Returns the value of the property, or NULL if it is not set.

+## Remarks

+By convention, the names of properties that SDL exposes on objects will start with "SDL.", and properties that SDL uses internally will start with "SDL.internal.".
+These should be considered read-only and should not be modified by applications.

 ## Thread Safety

 It is safe to call this function from any thread, although the data